jjvanzon/JJs-Reference-Architecture/Practices and Principles.md

 If you are faced with a problem and you do not really know what the cause is and trying to *Narrow the Scope* is not getting you anywhere, you can also adopt a strategy of improving diagnostics.

-You could add some *Logging* or improve *DebuggerDisplays.* You could also improve *Error Checking*.
+You could add some *Logging* or improve *DebuggerDisplays*.
+You could also improve *Error Checking*.
 You can also improve user input validation, which could give you a clue as to what’s wrong.

 (`DebuggerDisplays` are handy things that can also improve your debugging experience.)